magiou91/popular-movies-application/README.md

 ## General info
 This project is simple an application page that onload has on the left side a list with all popular movies with preselected the first movie.
-When the user click on a popular movie its details should be appear on the right side.
+When the user clicks on a popular movie its details should be appear on the right side.

 ### Movie details includes:
 * Title